 Losing a full row of teeth can be a painful and stressful experience.
 Replacing your teeth shouldn’t be.
 At Transcendent Smiles, we partner with patients to fully repair the form and function of their smiles.
 We offer a variety of tooth replacement options including removable dentures and traditional implant dentures.
 All-on-4 dentures are some of the most innovative restoration options we offer.
 They allow us to provide the advanced stability and longevity of implant dentures, using a much less invasive implant placement procedure.
-If you want to learn more about your tooth replacement options, contact our Millersville dental office to schedule a consultation today.
+If you want to learn more about your tooth replacement options, including All-on-4 dental implants in Millersville, MD, contact our dental office to schedule a consultation today.
 We’ll review your situation and partner with you to create a plan to restore full, healthy function to your smile.

 Traditional removable dentures are held in place through suction between the gums and denture base.
 Unfortunately, these replacements only restore about 20% of healthy dental function.
 Implant-supported dentures are typically anchored to between four and six strategically positioned implant posts that are placed along the jawline, but this requires patients to have a large amount of healthy gum and bone tissue to support the implant posts.
 In order to receive an implant-supported full denture, most patients need to have preparatory bone or soft tissue graft.
 All-on-4 dentures utilize the naturally denser portions of the jawbone at the front of the mouth, so more patients are able to receive an implant-supported denture without the need for tissue grafts than was ever possible before.